Quick Summary

 - You’ll learn how to use the system.

-- You’ll receive documentation that you can disperse to managers and employees.
+- You’ll receive documentation that you can distribute to managers and employees.

 7. Implement the New Software